loopbackio/loopback-next/_SPIKE_.md

    [ModelDefinition.prototype.indexes()](https://github.com/strongloop/loopback-datasource-juggler/blob/fe83f3cfd11f3fa313a5f9a253149a3b8479a572/lib/
    model-definition.js#L194) API in favor of this new `Connector` method.

+   Create follow-up tasks to leverage the new helper in our NoSQL connectors and thus let the connectors understand the new FK/INDEX definition syntax.
+(One GH issue per connector please.)

 4. Spike: a template implementation of index & constraint migration in `SqlConnector`.
 The intention is to share as much of index/FK migration logic among all SQL connectors.
 This spike will allow us to better understand the